PloughingAByteField/html-dnd/README.md

 This fork of [html-dnd](https://github.com/Kuniwak/html-dnd) simply adds a dragover event in front of the drop event to allow the [angular-drag-and-drop-lists](https://github.com/marceljuenemann/angular-drag-and-drop-lists) to work properly.
 This is due to angular-drag-and-drop-lists set index values via the drag over event, if the event is not run then correctly calculate the index of the drop point.
+Added optional arguments offsetX and offsetY as angular-drag-and-drop-lists tries to calculate which side of an element to do the drop based on the offsets.
+By using a small value for each, the drop goes ahead of the element being dropped upon, using large values it goes after the dropped upon element.

 Install
 -------